TrevTV/DawnVR/README.md

 2. Download the latest release from [here](https://github.com/TrevTV/DawnVR/releases/latest) and open it.
 3. In your game's installation directory, drag all the files from the zip into that directory, Windows should merge the folders.
 4. In your Steam launch parameters (Right click -> Properties -> Launch Options) add `-vrmode OpenVR` (case-sensitive)
+5. In your game's Steam settings, find `Use Desktop Game Theatre while SteamVR is active` and make sure it is unchecked.
-5. Start the game, on first boot after installation the VREnabler plugin will extract the needed files, which may take a minute.
+6. Start the game, on first boot after installation the VREnabler plugin will extract the needed files, which may take a minute.

 ## Controls
 Each VR controller's buttons are mapped to corresponding buttons that would be on a Xbox One controller, as this was the easiest method to implement it.